AnubhavGupta3377/Text-Classification-Models-Pytorch/Model_CharCNN/README.md

 - Cross Entropy Loss is used

 ## Learnings from the Implementation
-- Negative Log Likelihood Loss doesn't work for CharCNN (Spent 2 days finding the bug in the code, that was not there)
+- Negative Log Likelihood Loss doesn't work for CharCNN (Spent 2 days finding the bug in the code, that was not there).
-- Character-level CNN is very sensitive to the choice of Optimizer and learning rate (Choose carefully)
+- Character-level CNN is very sensitive to the choice of Optimizer and learning rate.
+A lot of parameter tuning is required.
-- Overall performance is not better, if not worse, than other state of the art text classification methods
+- Overall performance is not better, if not worse, than other state of the art text classification methods.
-- Takes longer to run than Word-level CNNs, RNNs and Seq2Seq models